dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 Using snapshots to restore or sync your full node's state saves time and effort.
 Using a snapshot avoids replaying all the blocks from genesis and does not require multiple binary versions for network upgrades.
 Instead, your node uses the snapshot as its initial state.

 #### Clear your data directory
-If you already have a data directory at `$HOME/.dydxprotocol/data`, you must clear it before installing a snapshot.
-To clear your data directory:
+If you already have a data directory at `$HOME/.dydxprotocol/data`, you must clear it before installing a snapshot, which comes with its own data directory.
+To clear your data directory while retaining files you need, follow these steps:

 First, make a backup copy of `priv_validator_state.json` in your `.dydxprotocol` directory by running the following command:
 ```bash